 - School system

 - Home health care agency

-Our contracted clinical sites are located throughout out the county, state and country.
-We currently have numerous contracts with facilities in St. Lawrence, Jefferson, Franklin, and Essex Counties as well as several in the Albany and Syracuse areas.
-We also have agreements with a number of national PT companies who have clinics throughout the United States.
+Our affiliated clinical sites are located throughout the county, state and country.
+We currently have numerous affiliation agreements with facilities in St. Lawrence, Jefferson, Franklin, and Essex Counties as well as several in the Albany and Syracuse areas and in Northern Vermont.
+We also have agreements with a number of national PT companies with clinics located throughout the United States.